y29r/tome-docs/docs/API.md

 !!! tip "Returns"
 	1. `#!luau tag: string?` &mdash; The tag Tome uses for [Tagging].

 Returns the tag the Tome uses for tracking Instances when [Tagging] is enabled.
-If `#!luau Tome:SetTag` was not called to alter the tag, then a standard GUID is usually returned.
+If [Tome:SetTag] was not called to alter the tag, then a standard GUID is usually returned.

 === "Basic Example"
 	```luau linenums="1" hl_lines="5-5"